-'he Missouri Schoolwide Positive Behavior Support (MO SW-PBS) initiative is committed to serving all stakeholders in achieving improved educational outcomes for our students, schools and districts.
-We are also committed to actively assisting the Missouri Department of Elementary and Secondary Education (The DESE) to meet the state's "Top 10 by 20" goal of Missouri's students being within the top ten states in educational performance by 2020.
-The four strategic goals of the Top 10 by 20 are:
+The Missouri Schoolwide Positive Behavior

+Support (MO SW-PBS) initiative is committed to serving all stakeholders in achieving improved educational outcomes for our students, schools, and districts.
+We are also committed to actively assisting the Missouri Department of Elementary and Secondary Education (The DESE) to meet the state's "Show Me Success" mission.
+This mission is to guarantee the superior preparation and performance of every child in school and in life.
+The state improvement plan has three strategic priorities: